 The twin Leaside Towers will be built in 1970 in Thorncliffe Park.
 The 43 storey towers will be Canada's tallest residential apartment buildings.
 Each tower will have 494 air-conditioned suites and three levels of parking.
 The project will cost \$20 million.

-Dominion Regalia, which was located of Elm Street in Toronto, moved its operations to O'Connor Drive in East York and is now on Overlea Blvd. in Thorncliffe Park.
+Dominion Regalia, which was located on Elm Street in Toronto, have moved its operations to O'Connor Drive in East York.